Updated December 17, 2025

 101 N. Chestnut Street

-Eighteen residential condos are located in this former R.J.
+Eighteen residential condos are located atop this former R.J.
 Reynolds factory in the Innovation Quarter downtown.
+It was built in 1915.

 “Albert Hall was reconstructed after a 1998 fire into office space for technology firms, with the top floor housing loft-style residential condominiums.”
 (Emporis)